Arrrcher/tensorflfow-classifiers/README.md

 If you want to download the entire folder and add more images, feel free to do so.
 However, please rememer that the xml file contains the path of the xml file in my computer, which may be different from yours.
 Please be aware of that.

-The architecture we used to detect is faster_rcnn_resnet_101.
+The architecture we used to train our own classifier is faster_rcnn_resnet_101.
 You can download it from the model zoo provided by tensorflow https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md.